Part of the

 Project introduction and background information

 In order to keep up with the rapidly changing society and labour market, students acquire a broad set of skills, and being able to monitor their own development.
 How can university programmes make sure that students develop cognitive, interpersonal and metacognitive skills?
 As a possible answer to this question, several bachelor programmes at Wageningen University have implemented learning trajectories for (academic) skills (writing, presenting, and collaboration).
-The aim of this study (completed in December 2021), was to investigate the intentions of these programmes, the choices they made in designing the trajectories, and the usersā€™ experiences with the trajectories.
+The aim of this university wide project, was:

 Ā Reasons for and design of the learning trajectories